Demons Devour Men

 “It’s the middle of the night.”

 The hosts were at a loss for words, staring at each other for answers.
-Tension rose between them and the stranger.
+Tension rose between them and Stranger.

 Luckily, the governor arrived on the scene, breaking up the awkwardness.

-“I have to inspect you,” said the governor, appearing like a normal old man; slow moving and slightly hunched over with a bad back.
+“I have to inspect you,” said the governor.
+He looked like any ordinary old man—slow-moving, slightly hunched, with a bad back.

-The stranger nodded in agreement and the hosts left them alone.
+Stranger nodded in agreement and the hosts left them alone.

-“Bring Thao Seng!” shouted the governor.
+“Bring Thao Seng!” the governor shouted through agonizing pain.

-“What do we do?” asked the governor.
+“What do we do?” the governor asked Thao Seng.

-The stranger spread his arms, willing to comply.
+Stranger spread his arms, willing to comply.

 Art by Bao Xiong